adyitz/Analyst_BA_Case_Study/Case_Study.md

 2. Segmentation Analysis:

-      - a) Propose five segmentations of the customer revenue data that are helpful for exploring potential, actionable business insights.
+      - a) Propose five different ways to segment the customer revenue data that are helpful for exploring potential, actionable business insights.
 Concisely explain why each segmentation may be valuable.
       - b) Choose one of the five proposed segmentations to analyze in depth.
 Please show your analysis neatly in Google Sheets.
 What are the characteristics and preferences of each segment?
       - c) Have the segment's characteristics and preferences changed over time?
 If so, how?